WORKING WITH DG ECHO AS AN NGO PARTNER | 2021 - 2027

 EU HUMANITARIAN PARTNERSHIP CERTIFICATE 2021 - 2027

-An EU Humanitarian Partnership Certificate is awarded to organisations that, as a result of the positive assessment of their partnership application (more information on the application process can be found on the page ‘Become a DG ECHO Partner’), are considered suitable to apply for EU funding for the implementation of humanitarian aid actions.
+An EU Humanitarian Partnership Certificate is awarded to organisations that, as a result of the positive assessment of their partnership application (more information on the application process can be found on the page ‘How to become a Partner’), are considered suitable to apply for EU funding for the implementation of humanitarian aid actions.